-The Ladonia Fossil Park on Highway 34 is expected to be closing on or before July 1st, 2021.
-At the time when that park closes, Upper Trinity Regional Water District (UTRWD) will open a temporary park on FM 2990 to allow fossil enthusiast to continue hunting fossils during construction of the new reservoir.
+The Ladonia Fossil Park on Highway 34 is now closed.
+Upper Trinity Regional Water District (UTRWD) has opened a temporary park on FM 2990 to allow fossil enthusiast to continue hunting fossils during construction of the new reservoir.
 UTRWD is also coordinating with the City of Ladonia and others in selecting a new, permanent site downstream of the reservoir.
 By offering access to different locations on the river, the park relocations will provide opportunities for additional and untapped fossil discoveries.

 Safety is our number one priority during construction, so please make sure to observe all construction signs and avoid any restricted areas.